ALL THE BOOKS

 The Murder of Roger Ackroyd (1926)

 One of Agatha Christie’s most controversial novels due to an unexpected twist at the end.
-Christie considered it her masterpiece.
+Agatha Christie considered it her masterpiece.

 Red Harvest (1929)